Factor xiii (Injection)

-Prevents bleeding in patients with congenital factor XIII deficiency.
+Prevents bleeding in patients with factor XIII deficiency.
 Also used during and after surgery.

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.

 - This medicine is usually given about once a month, depending on your recent blood test results.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.